 Providence Day School is a private high school in Charlotte.
-1,510 students go to Providence Day School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-The student to teacher ratio at Providence Day School is 12:1.
+The principal of Providence Day School is Glyn Cowlishaw and can be contacted at firstname.lastname@example.org.
+1 students go to Providence Day School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+The ratio of students to teachers at Providence Day School is 12:1.
 Philips Academy is one of the nearest high schools.

 - Ceramics sculpture